dreisigmeyer/triangulation/README.md

 ~~~

 Some of the input data files need to be preprocessed due to changes in file formats or files created.
+These are run 'by hand' since they have upstream input files, which may change their format.
+The user is required to preprocess those to make sure they match the formats given above.
 As an example, the following commands were used for the run that occured in 2019-2020.